Important settings in Blender 3D & Unreal Engine 4

 - Scale – Blender 3D and Unreal Engine 4 work in different units.
-In Blender 3D change scale when exporting to 100, or in Scene Tab, change Units to centimetres, and when exporting Scale remains at 1.

-In exporting settings in Blender 3D in Geometry Tab, set only Smoothing to >> Edge.
+Option 1.
+Generate Smoothing and Tangent Spaces in Unreal Engine 4: In exporting settings in Blender 3D in Geometry Tab, set only Smoothing to >> Edge.
 When importing in Unreal Engine 4 set Normal Import Method to >> Compute Normals, and Normal Generation Method to >> Mikk TSpace.

 Option 2.
 Generated Smoothing and TSpaces in Blender: In exporting settings in Geometry Tab set Smoothing to >> Face and select Tangent Spaces.
 Important method for this object must be Ngons free and have clean uv’s.
 When importing in Unreal Engine 4, select Normal Import Method to >> Import Normals and Tangents.
 This method let you keep Blender smoothing with calculated normals and hard edges.